 Making the transition from marriage to pre-divorce is difficult.
 It’s a journey that no one strives to experience and yet so many find themselves beginning the walk.
-Just to be clear, this article is not about whether or not a person should divorce, rather it simply addresses the fact that so many marriages do separate.
+Just to be clear, this article is not about whether or not a person should divorce, instead, it merely addresses the fact that so many marriages do end.

 The problem is that because a person doesn’t plan for divorce, some of the basic precepts about it are never assimilated.
 And advice from other’s divorce experience is not always helpful or useful.
 So, whether a person is making the decision to divorce or is being forced into making a decision about divorce, the guidelines are the same.

 - Divorce feels like a death.
-The same emotional reactions that a person has to the death of a close family member (denial, anger, bargaining, depression and acceptance) will be experienced now.
-Actually, there are three rounds of emotional swings: one prior to filing, one after filing, and one after it is finalized.
+The same emotional reactions that a person has to the death of a close family member (denial, anger, bargaining, depression, and acceptance) will be experienced now.
+There are three rounds of emotional swings: one before filing, one after filing, and one after it is finalized.
 Each round has a different duration depending on the trauma related to the divorce.
 No two experiences are identical.

 - Divorce has a ripple effect.
-The process of divorce changes the dynamics of immediate family as some family members will be supportive and others will not be.
-In addition, extended families tend to stay with their own side so no matter how great the relationship was prior to divorce, things change.
+The process of divorce changes the dynamics of the immediate family as some family members will be supportive and others will not be.
+Also, extended families tend to stay with their side so no matter how great the relationship was before the divorce, things change.
 This also impacts friendships and other groups of people (church, community, and neighborhood) as many feel they have to pick a side and cannot remain neutral.

 Divorcing well requires more maturity than getting married because the feelings are opposite.
 In marriage, there was a sense of love, intimacy, understanding, and kindness.
 Whereas in divorce, the feelings are more intensely negative.
 Keeping in mind the precepts of divorce can help to settle some of the extreme reactions so the best possible outcome can be achieved.